Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Results

 In spite of these variational results, we must emphasize that the accuracy of the spin-liquid wave function strongly deteriorates as soon as a small ferromagnetic $J_2$ is included.
-Indeed, the overlap of the symmetrized U(1) Dirac state with the exact ground state is very low.
-On the $36$-site cluster for $J_2/J_1=-0.05$, the overlap is as small as $0.063$.
-The Lanczos step procedure also confirms that this variational state is not smoothly connected to the exact ground state, but rather to some excited one, see Fig.~\ref{fig:lanczos}.
+Indeed, the overlap of the symmetrized U(1) Dirac state with the exact ground state is very small, as shown in Fig.~\ref{fig:overlap} for a $36$-site cluster.
+Rather, the U(1) Dirac state has a significant overlap with an exact excited eigenstate.
+The Lanczos procedure also confirms that this variational state is not smoothly connected to the exact ground state, since the linear extrapolation converges to an energy that is well above the ground-state one, see Fig.~\ref{fig:lanczos}.
 In fact, on the $36$-site cluster there is an avoided crossing at $J_2/J_1 \approx 0$ (in the fully-symmetric subspace)~\cite{li2021}: the lowest-energy state for $J_2>0$ is well described by the U(1) Dirac spin liquid, while the one for $J_2<0$ is not.
 On $12$ sites, a similar behavior is observed, with an actual level crossing for $J_2$ slightly larger than $0$.
 These results put some doubts into the variational outcomes, for which the Dirac state remains stable up to $J_2/J_1 \approx -0.06$, with no other wave functions that we are able to construct, within the present Gutzwiller-projected states, having a lower energy.
-Indeed, we verified that both symmetric $\mathbb{Z}_{2}$~\cite{lu2011} as well as chiral U(1) and $\mathbb{Z}_2$~\cite{bieri2016} states cannot be stabilized (or are not energetically competing with the Dirac state).
+Indeed, we verified that both symmetric and lattice nematic $\mathbb{Z}_{2}$~\cite{lu2011} as well as chiral U(1) and $\mathbb{Z}_2$~\cite{bieri2016} states cannot be stabilized (or are not energetically competing with the Dirac state).
 In addition, a few VBCs with $12$-site unit cell (of the diamond type~\cite{yan2011,wietek2020}) have been assessed, with no gain in energy.